Shoulder Instability / Dislocation Specialist Clinic

-Cure your Shoulder Dislocation today!
+Are you suffering from Shoulder Instability?
+You are at the right place.
 Call (65) 6471 2744 – 24 Hours or Email to email@example.com for appointment.

 Shoulder instability is a problem that occurs when the structures that surround the glenohumeral (shoulder) joint do not work to maintain the ball within its socket.
 If the joint is too loose, is may slide partially out of place, a condition called shoulder subluxation.
 If the joint comes completely out of place, this is called a shoulder dislocation.
 Patients with shoulder instability often complain of an uncomfortable sensation that their shoulder may be about to slide out of place–this is what physicians call apprehension.

 Shoulder instability tends to occur in three groups of people: